EvanHofmeister/mlops-zoomcamp-project/readme.md

 This project attempts to create a MLOps pipeline to predict airline customer satisfaction using a handful of available metrics that are tracked by the airline.
 This pipeline utilizes enviornment creation (Docker), infrastructure as code (IaC) (Terraform), workflow orchestration (Prefect), Cloud (AWS), Experement tracking tools (MLFlow), and Monitoring (Evidently).
 After EDA and general model comparison performed in `flight-satisfaction-prediction-scratch.ipynb`, CatBoost model is selected for use in pipeline and further hyperperameter tuning.

 ## Data
-The dataset can be sourced from [Kaggle](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction)
+* The dataset can be sourced from [Kaggle](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction)

-This dataset contains an airline passenger satisfaction survey.
+* This dataset contains an airline passenger satisfaction survey.

-Gender: Gender of the passengers (Female, Male)
+* Gender: Gender of the passengers (Female, Male)

-Customer Type: The customer type (Loyal customer, disloyal customer)
+* Customer Type: The customer type (Loyal customer, disloyal customer)

-Age: The actual age of the passengers
+* Age: The actual age of the passengers

-Type of Travel: Purpose of the flight of the passengers (Personal Travel, Business Travel)
+* Type of Travel: Purpose of the flight of the passengers (Personal Travel, Business Travel)

-Class: Travel class in the plane of the passengers (Business, Eco, Eco Plus)
+* Class: Travel class in the plane of the passengers (Business, Eco, Eco Plus)

-Flight distance: The flight distance of this journey
+* Flight distance: The flight distance of this journey

-Inflight wifi service: Satisfaction level of the inflight wifi service (0:Not Applicable;1-5)
+* Inflight wifi service: Satisfaction level of the inflight wifi service (0:Not Applicable;1-5)

-Departure/Arrival time convenient: Satisfaction level of Departure/Arrival time convenient
+* Departure/Arrival time convenient: Satisfaction level of Departure/Arrival time convenient

-Ease of Online booking: Satisfaction level of online booking
+* Ease of Online booking: Satisfaction level of online booking

-Gate location: Satisfaction level of Gate location
+* Gate location: Satisfaction level of Gate location

-Food and drink: Satisfaction level of Food and drink
+* Food and drink: Satisfaction level of Food and drink

-Online boarding: Satisfaction level of online boarding
+* Online boarding: Satisfaction level of online boarding

-Seat comfort: Satisfaction level of Seat comfort
+* Seat comfort: Satisfaction level of Seat comfort

-Inflight entertainment: Satisfaction level of inflight entertainment
+* Inflight entertainment: Satisfaction level of inflight entertainment

-On-board service: Satisfaction level of On-board service
+* On-board service: Satisfaction level of On-board service

-Leg room service: Satisfaction level of Leg room service
+* Leg room service: Satisfaction level of Leg room service

-Baggage handling: Satisfaction level of baggage handling
+* Baggage handling: Satisfaction level of baggage handling

-Check-in service: Satisfaction level of Check-in service
+* Check-in service: Satisfaction level of Check-in service

-Inflight service: Satisfaction level of inflight service
+* Inflight service: Satisfaction level of inflight service

-Cleanliness: Satisfaction level of Cleanliness
+* Cleanliness: Satisfaction level of Cleanliness

-Departure Delay in Minutes: Minutes delayed when departure
+* Departure Delay in Minutes: Minutes delayed when departure

-Arrival Delay in Minutes: Minutes delayed when Arrival
+* Arrival Delay in Minutes: Minutes delayed when Arrival

-Satisfaction: Airline satisfaction level(Satisfaction, neutral or dissatisfaction)
+* Satisfaction: Airline satisfaction level(Satisfaction, neutral or dissatisfaction)

+## Chosen model

+From EDA and a rough comparision of canned Sklearn models, I've chosen to implement a Catboost model in the final data pipeline.
+The model is further optimized using optuna to find the hyperperameters that yield the best accuracy score.
+This process is tracked within MLFlow.

+Overview of Catboost:
+CatBoost is a powerful open-source gradient boosting library designed for machine learning tasks, particularly in the realm of tabular data.
+Developed by Yandex, CatBoost stands out for its efficiency in handling categorical features without the need for explicit preprocessing, making it highly user-friendly.
+By utilizing techniques like ordered boosting and oblivious trees, CatBoost optimizes the training process and exhibits excellent predictive accuracy.
+It supports both classification and regression tasks, while also offering robustness against overfitting.

 ## Data Pipeline